Training tools for developing great people skills.

 Often, you might discover that you don't personally like an individual, whether due to a disagreement or simply clashing personalities.

 Business etiquette forms a simple baseline of interaction, even with people you may not like, that allows for a basic level of respect and collaboration.
-Even if you don't like them, you can work with them, and together, make your business a better place.
+Even if you don't like someone, you can work with them and make your business a better place.

 No business can function without communication.
 People on a team need to work together, and they need to be on the same page to do so.
-Communication is the backbone of collaboration.
-Moreover, good communication helps prevent mistakes due to miscommunication, sabotage, malicious compliance, or other issues.
+Effective communication is the backbone of collaboration.
+Moreover, effective communication skills help prevent mistakes due to miscommunication, sabotage, malicious compliance, or other issues.

 Business etiquette is vital for ensuring a collaborative team.